icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 }
 ```

-If the street value of the adr property above is present but empty, the following tests apply:
+If the street value of the adr property above is present but NOT empty, the following tests apply:

 2. Test case [-63405](#id-testCase-63405){ #id-testCase-63405 }: If a redaction object (see RFC 9537) is in the redacted array with a
 name object containing the type property which is a JSON string of “Registrant Street”.